mvysny/ktgpio-example-app/README.md

 https://raspberrypi.stackexchange.com/questions/40105/access-gpio-pins-without-root-no-access-to-dev-mem-try-running-as-root
 for more details.
 Simply run the binary with `sudo ./ktgpio-example-app.kexe` and you should be fine.

+By default the program will perform a LED blinking.
+See below for other examples.

 ## Development

 Simply download Intellij IDEA (Community Edition is enough) and open this project in order to develop this example app further.